Dear Shareholders Swastika Investmart Limited

 Directors liable to retire by rotation seeking re-appointment

-In accordance with the provisions of Section 152(6) of the Companies Act, 2013 and the Companys Articles of Association, Mr. Parth Nyati, CEO & Whole Time Director, (DIN: 02583324) retires by rotation at the forthcoming Annual General Meeting and being eligible offers himself for reappointment.
-However, his term is fixed and shall not break due to this retirement.
-Your Directors have recommended his appointment for approval of the shareholders, in the ensuing Annual General Meeting of your Company.
+In accordance with the provisions of Section 152(6) of the Companies Act, 2013 and the Companys Articles of Association, Mrs. Anita Nyati (DIN: 01454595), Whole Time Director, retires by rotation at the forthcoming Annual General Meeting and being eligible offers herself for reappointment.
+However, her term is fixed and shall not break due to this retirement.
+Your Directors have recommended her appointment for approval of the shareholders, in the ensuing Annual General Meeting of your Company.

 Key Managerial Personnel